 More and more companies have started using their own in-home delivery service—including e-commerce giant, Amazon.

-In-house delivery means a company has its own fleet of delivery vehicles and salaried drivers to get shipments out to customers.
+In-house delivery means a company has its own fleet of delivery vehicles and salaried drivers to get shipments from their warehouses out to customers.
 This allows companies to control costs and customer experience and expand their delivery window, some even opting to deliver late in the evenings and weekends.

 4. Micro warehousing